zmartsoledu/ubuntu_configure/pre_install/README.md

 - When the unattended install finishes, the console now waits until you press **Enter** (after removing the ISO/USB) before triggering the reboot, so you never loop back into the installer by accident.
 - Need to reflash an ISO without rebuilding anything?
 Run `sudo ./build_media.sh --iso /path/to/existing.iso --flash-only` (the `--iso` flag is required in this mode) to jump straight to the USB selection/dd stage.
 - Every run (build or flash-only) prints the path to the defaults file in use (`defaults_override.env` when present, otherwise `defaults.env`) so you can review the values that were baked into the image.
+- When assembling the NoCloud payload, the script automatically prefers `user-data-override` (if it exists) and falls back to the pristine `user-data`, so you can inspect or reset either file independently.

 At boot you will see two entries: **Autoinstall Ubuntu Server (default)** and the original interactive installer as a fallback.
 For VM testing, pair the generated `seed.img` with the stock ISO and boot with `autoinstall ds=nocloud;s=/dev/sdX`; the payload matches the ISO exactly, so behavior stays consistent.